pineconedata/pineconedata.github.io/_posts/2024-11-27-basketball-evaluate-ols-model.md

-Interestingly, we can see that both models deemed the Points feature completely unnecessary. `model_few` weights Blocks, Free Throws Made, Height, Three Points Made, Steals, and Total Rebounds as more important than `model_full`. `model_full` weights Assists, Field Goals Made, Turnovers, and Two Points Made as more important than `model_few`.
+As a reminder, `model_few` has fewer parameters than `model_full`, because `FIELD_GOALS_MADE`, `TWO_POINTS_MADE`, and `POINTS` were removed from the feature set to create `model_few`.
+Interestingly, we can see that `model_full` deemed the Points feature completely unnecessary. `model_few` weights Blocks, Free Throws Made, Height, Three Points Made, Steals, and Total Rebounds as more important than `model_full`. `model_full` weights Assists and Turnovers (plus Field Goals Made and Two Points Made of course) as more important than `model_few`.
 The importance of Fouls and Minutes Played is similar between the two models.

 # Wrap Up
 In today's guide, we covered common methods to evaluate the performance of our OLS linear regression model.
 This is the final installment in this series!
 We might revisit this dataset again in the future with a different type of machine learning model (please [let me know](https://www.pineconedata.com/workwithme/) if you're interested in that).